flyteorg/flyte/rfc/system/5575-supporting-yunikorn-and-kueue.md

 ## 9 Conclusion

-Yunikorn and Kueue support gang scheduling to run all neccesary pods at same time when required resource are available.
+Yunikorn and Kueue support gang scheduling allowing all necassary pods to run sumultaneously when required resource are available.
-Yunikorn provide preemption which calculate the priority of application based on its priority class an priority score of the queue where it submitted in order to trigger high-prioirty or emergency application immediately.
+Yunikorn provides preemption calculating the priority of applications based on thier priority class and priority score of the queue where they are submitted, in order to trigger high-prioirty or emergency application immediately.
-Yunikorn hierachy queue includes grarateed resources setting and acls.
+Yunikorn's hierarchical queue includes grarateed resources settings and ACLs.

 ## 10 RFC Process Guide, remove this section when done